-We would like to thank the following individuals who contributed code, testing and documentation patches to the 3.1.14 point release of Evergreen:
+We would like to thank the following individuals who contributed code, testing and documentation patches to the 3.2.8 point release of Evergreen:

 - Kristy Bauman

 - Jason Boyer

 - Dan Briem

 - Andrea Buntz Neiman

 - Galen Charlton

-- · Garry Collum
+- Garry Collum

+- Dawn Dale

 - Jeff Davis

+- Bill Erickson

-- · James Fournie
+- James Fournie

 - Rogan Hamby

 - Kyle Huckins

+- Cheyenne Jones

 - Tiffany Little

+- Jeanette Lundgren

 - Geoff Sams

 - Jane Sandberg

 - Chris Sharp

 - Remington Steed

 - Jason Stephenson

 - Josh Stompro

 - Meg Stroup

 - Dan Wells

+- Beth Willis

-This release contains bug fixes improving on Evergreen 3.1.12.
+This release contains bug fixes improving on Evergreen 3.2.6.
 All bug fixes refer to the web staff client unless otherwise specified.

-- Corrects a rounding error that caused fines to exceed the max fines amount (Bug #1704819) - Corrects an issue with printing Items Out receipts (Bug #1790896) - SIP Visa payments are now recorded as credit card, rather than cash payments (Bug #1796942) - Converting change to patron credit no longer requires staff members to refresh the screen to see the new credit (Bug #1775639) - The patron summary now includes tooltips that were available in the XUL client (Bug #1772206) - The patron holds grid now includes a SMS Carrier column (Bug #1748265) - When registering a new patron from Pending Patrons, the address type dropdown now supports a default value (Bug #1816180) - The Items Out grid now includes a Monograph Parts column (Bug #1789257) - The annotate checkbox on the bill payment screen is now sticky (Bug #1759343)
+- Corrects a rounding error that caused fines to exceed the max fines amount (Bug #1704819) - Corrects an issue with printing Items Out receipts (Bug #1790896) - SIP Visa payments are now recorded as credit card, rather than cash payments (Bug #1796942) - Converting change to patron credit no longer requires staff members to refresh the screen to see the new credit (Bug #1775639) - The patron summary now includes tooltips that were available in the XUL client (Bug #1772206) - The patron holds grid now includes a SMS Carrier column (Bug #1748265) - When registering a new patron from Pending Patrons, the address type dropdown now supports a default value (Bug #1816180) - The Items Out grid now includes a Monograph Parts column (Bug #1789257) - The annotate checkbox on the bill payment screen is now sticky (Bug #1759343) - Group member details grid settings can now be saved (Bug #1774707) - The patron registration date of birth field can now display a format example (Bug #1819181)

-- The holdings editor saves default values more consistently (Bug #1812900) - Statistical categories and their entries are now alphabetized in the holdings editor (Bugs Bug #1744386 and Bug #1777184) - The holdings editor now lists monograph parts in reverse alphabetical order (Bug #1760893) - Buckets created from the MARC Batch Import process are now available in the MARC Batch Edit interface (Bug #1440890) - The record bucket interface only displays the Merge action when multiple records are selected (Bug #1760599)
+- The MARC editor displays a warning when a cataloger attempts to close the tab without saving (Bug #1538678) - The MARC editor displays a warning when permissions issues prevent a record from saving (Bug #1693580) - The holdings editor saves default values more consistently (Bug #1812900) - The flat-text editor now uses a monospace font (Bug #1817601) - Statistical categories and their entries are now alphabetized in the holdings editor (Bugs Bug #1744386 and Bug #1777184) - The holdings editor now lists monograph parts in reverse alphabetical order (Bug #1760893)

+- Buckets created from the MARC Batch Import process are now available in the MARC Batch Edit interface (Bug #1440890) - The record bucket interface only displays the Merge action when multiple records are selected (Bug #1760599) - Fixes an issue with the displayed number of items out (Bug #1770217)